rebibabo/Data-Generating-for-Prompt-FineTune/README.md

     - is_wrong
     See more details in the file.

-We implement the pipeline in the "example" directory, see more details in the files.
+We implement the pipeline in the "example" directory

+See more details in the files.

 ## Experiments